Utility Billing FAQ

 Here are some helpful tips for making sure that your water meter is accessible:

 - Trim bushes, trees and grass that block the way to or cover the water meter.
 It is amazing how quickly these plants cover a water meter box during the growing season.
-In effort to avoid any accidental damage to your prized plantings, please avoid planting landscape items in the area which your meter readers must travel.
+In an effort to avoid any accidental damage to your prized plantings, please avoid planting landscape items in the area which your meter readers must travel.

 - Please make sure that no objects are placed so that they cover or block access to the meter box.
 A few items found blocking water meters include cars, trailers, garbage cans, construction equipment or supplies, and landscape bark or gravel.